KamilKleina/alias-finder.nu/README.md

 ## TODO

-- [ ] Add option to ignore certain commands
+- [x] Add option to ignore certain commands
-- [ ] Add option to show the tip in different format
+- [x] Add option to show the tip in different format
+- [ ] Add option customize color of the tip